 Location.
 39° 15.098′ N, 77° 23.602′ W. Marker is in Stronghold, Maryland, in Montgomery County.
 Marker is at the intersection of Comus Road (Maryland Route 95) and Sugarloaf Mountain Road, on the right on Comus Road.
-Click for map.
 Adjacent to the entrance to Sugarloaf Mountain Park.
+Touch for map.
 Marker is at or near this postal address: 7901 Comus Road, Dickerson MD 20842, United States of America.
+Touch for directions.

 More about this marker.
 The marker features a drawing of an encampment at the base of Sugarloaf Mountain, along with portraits of Gen. J.E.B.
 Stuart and Lt.
 Brink Miner.
 An Antietam campaign map details unit movements and other Civil War Trails sites.